alphagov/govuk-design-system/src/community/share-research-findings/index.md

 order: 2
 ---

 We want to hear how styles, components and patterns perform in your service – it helps us improve the Design System.
-You can do this by taking part in discussions on Github.
+You can do this by taking part in discussions on GitHub.

 Useful findings to share might be things like: